Contributing Author: Jason Flatt

 Rosales’s Fruteros follows a community built around selling food from pushcarts.
 According to Rosales, laws—and their communities—prohibit the work and presence of young Latino street vendors.
 Rosales explains, through the lives and challenges of the fruit vendors, that camaraderie is not necessarily abundant in all immigrant communities in the U.S. Fruteros navigates the highs and the lows of the street vending community in Los Angeles, while complicating the notion that social networks are always tools for survival.

-9. Grassroots Rising by Ronnie Cummings (forthcoming February 4, 2020)
+9. Grassroots Rising by Ronnie Cummins (forthcoming February 4, 2020)

 Cummings offers a guide for building grassroots movements and practical solutions for supporting society.
 Grassroots Rising demonstrates how consumers can take back the food system’s reins, inspired by the proposed Green New Deal and the Sunrise Movement.
 Cummings shows that organized efforts to increase regenerative agriculture use, carbon sequestering, and renewable energy production may help achieve an ethical, sustainable, and just food system.